 What if the Other Driver Does Not Report the Accident to Their Insurer?

-Posted on behalf of Lynch Law Firm on December 27, 2019 in Car Accidents News
+Posted on behalf of Lynch Law Firm on December 27, 2019 in Car Accident News

 New Jersey is a no-fault state, so accident victims first pursue medical expenses from their own insurance policy.
 However, you may be eligible to file a third-party claim with the other driver’s insurance company for property damage.